JaimeCababie/4-BIT-touch/Example_Actions_For_Diferent_Programs/Fusion360_Commannds_For_4BIT.md

 Sintax for fusion360 commands using 4BIT and circuitpython:

-# To use the .write function it i necesary  to import the adafruit_hid library and to declare the layout in the code:
+# To use the .write function it is necesary  to import the adafruit_hid library and to declare the layout in the code:

 #Libraies for human device interface
 	import usb_hid